alazaroc/blog-web-code/_posts/en/2025-11-27-how-to-buy-a-domain-and-migrate-it-to-amazon-route-53.md

 ---
 layout: post
-title: How to Buy a Domain and Migrate it to AWS Route 53
+title: How to Buy a Domain and Migrate it to Amazon Route 53
 date: 2025-11-27 09:30 +0200
 last_modified_at:
 lang: en
 lang-exclusive:
   - en
   - es
-description: Learn how to buy a domain anywhere and manage it in AWS with Route 53 step by step.
+description: Learn how to buy a domain anywhere and manage it in AWS with Amazon Route 53 step by step.
 category:
   - General
 tags:
   - level-300
   - how-to
 level: 300
 published: true
 pin: false
 featured_post: false
 comments: true
 sitemap: true
-media_subpath: /assets/img/posts/2025-11-27-how-to-buy-a-domain-and-migrate-it-to-aws-route-53/
+media_subpath: /assets/img/posts/2025-11-27-how-to-buy-a-domain-and-migrate-it-to-amazon-route-53/
 image:
   path: 3-acm-request-public-certificate-b.png
   header_post: false
 ---

 ---

 If you want to use your own domain with AWS services (websites, APIs, internal applications), you have three main options:

-1. Buy it directly from AWS using **Route 53 Registered Domains**
+1. Buy it directly from AWS using **Amazon Route 53 Registered Domains**
 2. Buy it from an external provider and **migrate it to AWS** to manage it from there
 3. Buy it from an external provider and **keep DNS management outside AWS**, pointing records from the provider to your AWS resources

 In this article we will focus on the second option, which is very useful when you find a good domain offer outside AWS but still want to manage DNS, certificates, and services from AWS.

-In my case, I will use my own website [https://playingpadel.es](https://playingpadel.es){:target="_blank"} as an example.
+In my case, I will use my own website [https://playingpadel.es](https://playingpadel.es){:target="\_blank"} as an example.
 I purchased the domain at `Hostalia` and then migrated it to AWS.

 **What will you achieve by the end of this tutorial?**

-- Your domain hosted in Route 53
+- Your domain hosted in Amazon Route 53
 - A valid TLS certificate in ACM
 - Your domain working with HTTPS on an AWS service (in my case, CloudFront + S3)